cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

     Start driving at 12
     Start parking at 14

-First thing we need to do is to create an instance of :class:`Environment`.
+The first thing we need to do is to create an instance of :class:`Environment`.
 This instance is passed into our *car* process function.
-Calling it creates a *process generator (PG)* that needs to be started and added to the environment via :meth:`Environment.start()`.
+Calling it creates a *process generator* that needs to be started and added to the environment via :meth:`Environment.start()`.

-Note, that at this time, none of the code in your PEM is being executed.
+Note, that at this time, none of the code of our process function is being executed.
 It's execution is merely scheduled at the current simulation time.

 The :class:`Process` returned by :meth:`~Environment.start()` can be used for process interactions (we will cover that in the next section, so we will ignore